 Lucky for us, various venues across Auckland serve up swanky high tea that we think would be good enough for the Queen herself.

 Without further ado, here are the best high teas in Auckland.

 High Tea At Cordis

-Start your search for the best high tea in Auckland at The Cordis' Lobby Lounge.
+Start your search for the best high tea in Auckland at Cordis.
 Get dressed in your flowery best and relax in one of their plush chairs beneath a beautiful chandelier with a glass of champagne (of course).
 Prepare those taste buds for a couple hours of pure delight.
 Served on tiered, gold stands, you’ll find delightful finger food like your grandma used to make.
 Behold dainty sammies with the crusts cut off, warm and fluffy scones, followed by the cutest little sweet treats imaginable.
 Finish it all off with a delicious tea—we could seriously get used to this life.
-High tea at the Cordis is an absolute must-do for every Aucklander.
+High tea at Cordis is an absolute must-do for every Aucklander.

 High Tea At Cornwall Park Bistro